arcus/education_modules/data_management_basics/data_management_basics.md

 ****
 <div class = "answer">

 All of these are the responsibility of the principal investigator, except for handling disclosures of scientific data generated from the study, once that data is submitted to a central database.
 Once data is submitted to a repository, it is generally the repository who handles data disclosures.
-Sometimes this is accomplished through a scientific committee, sometimes through a simple application or attestation, and occasionally by way of an unregulated download, in the case of non-sensitive data of general public interest.˚
+Sometimes this is accomplished through a scientific committee, sometimes through a simple application or attestation, and occasionally by way of an unregulated download, in the case of non-sensitive data of general public interest.

 </div>
 ****